 Mice are known to invade homes and cause problems for the homeowners.
 They are always in search of food and shelter, thus bringing them close to our homes where there are plenty of food sources.
 What’s more frustrating is that as they eat more food, they tend to multiply rapidly.
 Therefore, they can turn into nuisance if mice infestation gets out of control.
-Since they mostly live inside the attic, garage or walls of our homes, most people often wonder can mice climb walls, beds, stairs or ceilings?
+Since they mostly live inside the attic, garage or walls of our homes, most people often wonder if mice can climb up walls, beds, stairs or ceilings.

 Here’s the bad news: